LordManta/SugarCubesJS/README.md

 # SugarCubesJS
-##### Author : Jean-Ferdy Susini
+##### Author : Jean-Ferdy Susini, Olivier Pons & Claude Lion
 ##### Created : 2/12/2014 9:23 PM
 ##### version : 5.0 alpha
 ##### implantation : 0.9.8
 ##### Copyright 2014-2020.

-A Javascript implementation of the Reactive Programming Framework *SugarCubes* v5 originally designed on top of Java.
+A *Javascript* implementation of the reactive programming framework *SugarCubes* v5 originally designed on top of *Java*.
-It uses Frederic Boussinot's *synchronous/reactive paradigm* proposed in the early 90's by Frédéric BOUSSINOT[Bo1], and allows one to write *reactive parallel/concurrent programs* on top of sequential Javascript.
+It uses Frederic Boussinot's *synchronous/reactive paradigm* proposed in the early 90's by Frédéric BOUSSINOT[Bo1], and allows one to write *reactive parallel/concurrent programs* on top of sequential *Javascript*.

 Quick start:
 ------------